 Avon and Mercury were definitely the largest of the digest book publishing houses, but Avon dropped out early in favor of its standard paperback-sized books.
 Mercury, which published mystery books almost exclusively, also sold books under Bestseller, Jonathan and other labels.
 Mercury was run by Lawrence E. Spivak, who started work at American Mercury Magazine under H.L.
 Mencken in the early 1930's.

 The “Sexy Digests" are by far the most collectible digest-sized books.
 However, in an effort to keep from duplicating images with the "Sleaze" books, I've created a separate folder for those.
 Look for them on this website in the "Sexy Digests" folder.

 PLEASE NOTE: I have listed the name of the publisher with the first entry in the database only.
-If you download the images, you will notice that I've abbreviated many of the publishers' names, but you'll figure it out.
-TNC, for example, is Thriller Novel Classic.
+Also, if you download the images, you will notice that I've abbreviated many of the publishers' names ... but you'll figure it out.
+"TNC," for example, is Thriller Novel Classic.

 In a few cases, publishers of digest-sized books also issued mass market paperback sized books in the same runs.
 Where this occurs in the database, I've included the annotation "(pb)" after the book number.
-The Hangman House book to the left is a good example.
-It was NOT a digest, but it was issued as part of a run of digest-sized books.
+The Hangman's House book to the left is a good example.
+It was NOT a digest, but it was issued as part of a run that included digest-sized books.